yoramterleth/uiglaciology/content/2-files.md

 ### basic_data
-basic_data is where unmodified, broadly useful data, are stored.
+basic_data is where unmodified or lightly-modified, broadly useful data, are stored.
 Filenames shouldn't be renamed- they should be retained as downloaded or received.
 Metadata should be stored with the data.
-This data is most useful when it has a little readme file accompanying it that reports who downloaded or produced the data, when, from where, and why.
+Files within `basic_data` are most useful when they have a little "readme" file accompanying it that reports who downloaded or produced the data, when, from where, and why.

 When possible, simple, minimalist scripts that access and perhaps plot these data can and should be stored here as well, with sufficient commenting in the script header.
 Minimalist, generic scripts that are useful to others reduce the "startup costs" of working with the data.

+Seismic data within `basic_data` should include raw data recovered from the field, day volumes, response or stationxml files, and any 1st- or 2nd-order products (like sensor orientation products).

 ### proj
 proj is for individual projects that each of us are working on.
 This is where any derived data or analysed data should go that contributes to a specific project, but is unlikely to be useful to others not working on the project.
 Subdirectories of `proj` should have a name associated with a specific effort, at the scale aimed at potential publication.